quietui/quiet/docs/commercial-license.md

 description: Here's the official text of Quiet UI's commercial license.
 layout: page
 section: license
+noindex: true
 bodyClass: with-grid
 ---

 For reference, here is the full text of Quiet UI's commercial license agreement.
-This license only applies to users who have purchased a valid license from A Beautiful Site, LLC.
+This license only applies to users who have purchased a valid license from A Beautiful Site, LLC and is provided here solely for reference purposes.

 ---